jomielectronics/SYSOS/README.md

 ### MAC / LINUX
 In Mac or linux, run `bash Dependencies.sh`
-### WINDOWS
-In Windows, double click `Dependencies.bat`

 ## Usage
 In your default CLI of choice, run `bash init.sh` in the `sysos/Unix` directory.
-In windows, double click `init.bat` in `sysos/Windows`.
+Or, just run the following command: `python3 sysos.py`

 ## About
-The `sysos (experimental).py` contains new features that ***may not be stable, or fully worked out.
+SYSOS contains new features that ***may not be stable, or fully worked out.
 Please don't expect it to work out of the box!*** If you do encounter any
 issues, do not hesitate to make a bug report.

-`sysos-ClassVersion` is a new version of `sysos` that is more compatible and efficient (in most cases).
-It is not in any way completed yet.
-Please see the don't expect to much with it.*